UniModal4Reasoning/AdaptiveDiffusion/README.md

 ```python
 cd examples/AdaptiveDiffusion && python demo.py
 ```
 Then, open the URL displayed in the terminal (For example, http://127.0.0.1:7860) and you can change the `model`, `seed`, `threshold`, and so on in the WebUI.
+The additional package required for the demo is `gradio`, and you can use `pip install gradio` to install it.

 <p align="center">
     <br>